AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 # Release 19.2{#release-19-2}

-Find more about the latest release, its new features and patches.

 Starting Campaign Classic 19.2, a status is associated to each build.
-You'll find below the list of statuses, what it means and the associated image:
+You'll find below the list of statuses, what they means and the associated image:

 | Image | Status | Description |
 |--- |--- |--- |